The Ultimate Guide to Indian Curry & Inspired Recipes

 If there was ever a time to enjoy a cheeky curry, it’s now.
 There is nothing that perks you up quite like the bite and spice of a curry when the days are short and cold.
+We are very lucky in South Africa to be able to get hold of some pretty authentic curries.
+But, we’ve barely scratched the surface in terms of the variety of Indian curries out there.
 To help you out, we’ve put together a guide to different types of Indian curry.

-Historically, Indian cuisine dates back to nearly 5,000 years ago when various groups and cultures came to inhabit India.
-This led to a melting pot of flavours and regional cuisines and Indian food comprises of a number these regional cuisines.
-The variety in soil type, climate, culture, ethnic group and occupations ultimately means that these cuisines differ from each other due to the availability of local spices, herbs, vegetables and fruits.
-Indian food is also influenced by religion, as well as cultural choices and traditions.
+Indian cuisine dates back to nearly 5,000 years, when various groups and cultures came to inhabit India.
+This led to a melting pot of flavours and regional cuisines, and Indian food comprises of a number these regional cuisines.
+The variety in soil type, climate, culture, ethnic group and occupations ultimately means that these cuisines differ, due to the availability of local spices, herbs, vegetables and fruits.
+Indian food is also influenced by religion, as well as cultural diets and traditions.

 Think you know your curries?
 Check out our ultimate guide to different types of Indian curry and see how you fare…

 A bhuna curry is one in which the spices have been gently fried in a generous amount of oil, to which meat is added and then left to cook slowly in their own juices.
 This isn’t an overly saucy dish, but will have lots of deep, spiced flavour.

-Normally made with chicken and so often called Bombay chicken, a Bombay curry is recognised by the inclusion of dessicated coconut and vinegar.
+Normally made with chicken and so often called ‘Bombay chicken’ – Bombay curry is recognised by the inclusion of desiccated coconut and vinegar.
 Traditionally light stock is made using a whole chicken, then the skin and bones are discarded.
 Following this, spices are added along with that all-important vinegar and coconut.

-Technically a Sri Lankan dish, a Ceylon curry has been adopted into Indian culture.
+Technically a Sri Lankan dish, Ceylon curry has been adopted into Indian culture.
 The name Ceylon refers to a curry mix of coconut, lime and a hot curry powder.
 This gives the resulting curry a spicy and acidic flavour.

 Chicken 65 is an iconic dish which originated in Chennai, Eastern India.
 Essentially, it consists of deep-fried chicken pieces that are then coated in a super spicy sauce.
-The curry itself can vary depending on where it’s being made but usually the sauce needs to contain Kashmiri red chillies for that certain kick.
+The curry itself can vary depending on where it’s being made, but usually the sauce needs to contain Kashmiri red chillies for that certain ‘kick’.
 It can be eaten as a snack or as a starter.

 This is a popular dish in India that combines Parsi (descendants of Persian natives) and Gujarati cuisine.
-It traditionally includes mutton or goat along with lentils (or dhal), and is served alongside distinctive caramelised brown rice.
+It traditionally includes mutton or goat along with lentils (or dhal), and is served alongside a distinctive caramelised brown rice.
 The result of slowly cooked lentils, vegetables and meat is something that is decidedly more stew-like than curry.

-‘Do piyaz’ literally translated from Hindi means double onions, so basically you’re dealing with a lot of onions in this curry.
-The method calls for finely chopped onions to be added in the beginning, along with spices, which are then allowed to soften and caramelise.
-Fried onions are sprinkled on top when the dish is served.
+Do piyaz, literally translated from Hindi means ‘double onions’ – basically you’re dealing with a lot of onions in this curry.
+The method calls for finely chopped onions to be added in the beginning along with spices, which are then allowed to soften and caramelise.
+Fried onions are sprinkled on top when served.

-Named for the capital of the Rajasthan region in India, a Jaipur curry is identified by the addition of coconut milk and chicken.
+Named for the capital of the Rajasthan region in India, Jaipur curry is identified by the addition of coconut milk and chicken.

 This red curry is native to the Rajasthan area of India.
-It is made with lamb and is known for being fiery, due to the generous inclusion of Kashmiri red chillies.
+It is made with lamb, and is known for being fiery due to the generous inclusion of Kashmiri red chillies.

-A karahi dish is similar to a balti, and so can sometimes be interchanged with balti recipes.
+Karahi dish is similar to a balti, and so can sometimes be interchanged with balti recipes.
 The most well known karahi dish is made with chicken and hails from Northern India.

 Kashmir, in the north of India, is home to the Kashmiri curry.
-Usually made with chicken, whole garam masala and dried fruit, this mildly spicy curry is sweet, creamy, and rich.
+Usually made with chicken, whole garam masala and dried fruit, this mildly spicy curry is sweet, creamy and rich.

-Hailing from the western region of Kolhapur, this curry is very similar to a butter chicken in that the sauce is tomato and yoghurt-based.
+Hailing from the western region of Kolhapur, this curry is very similar to a butter chicken, in that the sauce is tomato and yoghurt-based.

 Believed to have been introduced by Jewish settlers in Cochin, a coastal town in Kerala, this curry incorporates roasted coconut into the gravy, resulting in a thick, aromatic sauce.

-Lal Maas is a very famous dish in India, particularly in Rajasthan, where it originated.
-It’s a mutton curry, with a sauce made from curds and lots of red chillies.
+Lal maas is a very famous dish in India, particularly in Rajasthan, where it originated.
+It’s a mutton curry with a sauce made from curds and lots of red chillies.

-A madras sauce can be cooked with a number of different proteins but is usually known to be quite spicy and very red in colour (because of the quantity of red chillies used).
+A madras sauce can be cooked with a number of different proteins, but is usually known to be quite spicy and very red in colour (because of the quantity of red chillies used).
 The sauce is believed to have originated in Chennai.

 This well-known dish requires meat (usually lamb) to be marinated in yoghurt and spices, before cooking everything together to make a creamy, saucy curry.

-Pathia is an ancient Parsi curry, which is very popular in the U.K. It is hot, sweet, and sour, owing to the use of tamarind.
-To get that balance just right, Pathia is based on a blend of tamarind and lime, with jaggery (unrefined cane sugar) to correct the acidity.
+Pathia is an ancient Parsi curry, which is very popular in the U.K. It is hot, sweet and sour owing to the use of tamarind.
+To get that balance just right, pathia is based on a blend of tamarind and lime, with jaggery (unrefined cane sugar) to correct the acidity.

 One of the signature dishes of the Kashmiri cuisine, a Rogan Josh will always be made from lamb and liberal amounts of Kashmiri chillies, which give it its iconic red hue.

 Anything with the word saag in it will contain spinach, kale, collard greens, chard, or any sturdy green leaf.
-The most well known is the Saag Aloo Curry, which a curried mix of potatoes and spinach.
+The most well-known is the saag aloo curry, which a curried mix of potatoes and spinach.

-Essentially the same as a Laal Maas but with a slight difference – this curry features mutton cooked in a white gravy made from ground nuts.
+Essentially the same as a laal maas, but with a slight difference – this curry features mutton cooked in a white gravy made from ground nuts.

-This meat based curry features the addition of fresh corn kernels.
+This meat-based curry features the addition of fresh corn kernels.

 As this dish is so popular, many different versions of it exist now.
 What we know for sure though, is that it contains roasted chunks of marinated chicken (often roasted in a tandoori oven) and is coated in a mildly spicy, orange-hued sauce.
 Try this Tikka Masala recipe.